pic-ai-robotic-chemistry/AHE_optimization/README.md

-# High-entropy electocatalysts optimization
+# Amorphous High-Entropy Electrocatalyst Optimization

-This project focuses on optimizing the components of high-entropy electrocatalysts through a combination of literature data mining and neural network modeling.
-It is divided into two main components: Literature Data Mining and Neural Network Modeling.
+This project focuses on optimizing the compositions of amorphous high-entropy electrocatalysts through a combination of literature data mining and neural network models.
+It is divided into two main components: Literature Data Mining and Neural Network Models.

 ## 1. Literature Data Mining